Skip to content

 • 1 teaspoon baking powder

-Perusa says: Corn cake isn't always tender, not always elegant, but it fills you up.
+Perusa says: Corn cake is not always tender, not always elegant, but it fills you up.
 And sometimes, that's the whole magic.

 (c) by PeruMagazin